wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 ### Conclusion

 In this article we discussed a few common race conditions in transactional system and their corresponding solutions.
 We focused on an optimistic approach, where the execution is divided into read, validation and write phases.
+Various techniques can be applied to each of these three phases to guarantee a proper ordering between transactions, by either ensuring mutual exclusion between transactions via explicit locking, or implicit read-validate pairs.